 Lastly, the main and most important perk of Wink 2 is the wider range of wireless protocols and dual-band networking abilities.

 Purchasing either of these two will meet or even exceed your expectations.
-Remember, the choice must be made upon your needs.
-Make sure to check if your current or future smart devices integrate with these hubs.
+Before making the final call, make sure to check if your current or future smart devices integrate with these hubs.